kyll/MLOpsTraining/README.md

 ---
 page_type: sample
 languages:
   - python
 products:
   - azure
   - azure-machine-learning-service
   - azure-devops
-description: "Code which demonstrates how to set up and operationalize an MLOps flow leveraging Azure Machine Learning and Azure DevOps."
+description: 'Code which demonstrates how to set up and operationalize an MLOps flow leveraging Azure Machine Learning and Azure DevOps.'
 ---

 # MLOps with Azure ML